openziti/ziti-doc/docusaurus/docs/quickstarts/zac/installation.md

     sudo apt install npm nodejs -y
     npm install
     ````

+3. You may need a newer version of Node if the app complains about `await`.
+In that case, you could use [Node Version Manager](https://github.com/nvm-sh/nvm#readme) (`nvm`) instead of `apt` to install Node.

-3. Use the ziti-controller certificates for the Ziti Console:
+4. Use the ziti-controller certificates for the Ziti Console:

     ```bash
     ln -s "${ZITI_PKI}/${ZITI_EDGE_CONTROLLER_HOSTNAME}-intermediate/certs/${ZITI_EDGE_CONTROLLER_HOSTNAME}-server.chain.pem" "${ZITI_HOME}/ziti-console/server.chain.pem"
     ln -s "${ZITI_PKI}/${ZITI_EDGE_CONTROLLER_HOSTNAME}-intermediate/keys/${ZITI_EDGE_CONTROLLER_HOSTNAME}-server.key" "${ZITI_HOME}/ziti-console/server.key"
     ```

-4. [Optional] Emit the Ziti Console systemd file and update systemd to start the Ziti Console.
+5. [Optional] Emit the Ziti Console systemd file and update systemd to start the Ziti Console.
 If you have not sourced the
    Ziti helper script, you need to in order to get the necessary function.

     ```bash
     createZacSystemdFile
     sudo cp "${ZITI_HOME}/ziti-console.service" /etc/systemd/system
     sudo systemctl daemon-reload
-    sudo systemctl start ziti-console
+    sudo systemctl enable --now ziti-console
     ```

    If you do not have systemd installed or if you just wish to start ZAC you can simply issue:

    ```bash